Mining accident: New Zealand

 The most notable mining accident in New Zealand is the 1896 Brunner Mine disaster, which killed all 65 miners inside.
-On 19 November 2010, there were four explosions over nine days at Pike River mine; 29 miners were killed and two escaped with minor injuries.

 On 19 January 1967, there was an explosion in the Strongman Mine, near Greymouth, on the West Coast.
 19 people were killed.

+On 19 November 2010, there were four explosions over nine days at Pike River mine; 29 miners were killed and two escaped with minor injuries.

 Niger

 A gold mine collapse in Maradi Region in 2021, killed dozens.

+Pakistan (Balochistan)

+Two coal miners were killed on 24 June 2026 after a coal mine collapsed in the Khost area of Harnai District, Balochistan.

+On 30 July 2026, at least 34 miners were killed when a methane gas explosion triggered a mine collapse at a coal mine in Sor-Range, on the outskirts of Quetta.

 Poland

 On November 25, 2006, the worst mining disaster occurred in modern Polish history, 23 miners lost their lives at Halemba Coal Mine, a colliery in the town of Ruda Śląska in the southern industrial province of Silesia.
 A methane explosion at a depth of 1,030 meters caused the November 21 tragedy.
 The miners were attempting to retrieve €17 million ($US22 million) worth of equipment from a tunnel when a blast caused the shaft to collapse.
 The tunnel was supposed to have been closed in March due to dangerously high methane concentrations, but was kept active because of the value of the equipment left behind.